postmanlabs/labs-docs/v6/postman/launching_postman/installation_and_updates.md

 ##### **Linux installation**

    * Installation on Linux can vary between distributions.
 For installation on Ubuntu, first download and unzip the file.
 And then create a desktop file by name postman.desktop.
+You need to perform this as an extra step to link the app to the executable.

    To create a desktop file, follow as illustrated below: